youngelit0812/WMS_1.3.0_s57_63/Install.md

 ## Steps - Windows
 ### Steps - Run with Pre-Built executable file.
 * In "bin" directory, run the "WMSServer.exe" in "command prompt".
+  Wait until the message "Press Enter to stop the server or '!' to restart the server..." is displayed.

 ### Steps - Obtain a executable file by compile source codes.
 * At first, unzip the "modules.7z" and "cache.7z" files.